MileHacker Logo

 Main city beach along the Sea Garden.
 Fine sand, calm Black Sea waters, amenities.
 Sunbeds and umbrellas for rent.
 Can be crowded in summer.
 Use the pier for easy water access.

 North of Burgas, around Lake Atanasovsko.
-Active salt pans produce sea salt.
+Active areas for evaporating salt from seawater produce sea salt.
 Intensely saline water gives a striking pink/red hue in late summer.
 Some areas offer therapeutic mud and lye baths.

 • Tips: